hygraph/buildyourdxp.com/README.md

 [This website](https://buildyourdxp.com) aims to catalog these "best of breed" micro-services that typically come together to form a DXP.

-Learn more about the details on a DXP in the context of microservices and Headless CMS on the [GraphCMS Academy](https://graphcms.com/academy/dxp-and-headless-cms?referrer=build-your-dxp).
+Learn more about the details on a DXP in the context of microservices and Headless CMS on the [Hygraph Academy](https://hygraph.com/academy/dxp-and-headless-cms?referrer=build-your-dxp).

 ### What is BuildYourDXP.com?